epicsNSLS2-areaDetector/ADDriverTemplate/README.md

 ```
 if you prefer tar over zip.

-**DO NOT CLONE THIS REPOSITORY WHEN WRITING A NEW PLUGIN**
+**DO NOT CLONE THIS REPOSITORY WHEN WRITING A NEW DRIVER**

-If you do, the git information will be cloned as well, and version control for your plugin will
+If you do, the git information will be cloned as well, and version control for your driver will
 contain all changes made to this template.

 Once you download and the template, unzip and navigate to the scripts directory as follows: